1. Home

 Architecture Internships

 Regardless of the school you select, eventually you'll need to obtain an internship and receive specialized training outside the classroom.
-In the USA and many other parts of the world, an internship lasts about three years.
-During that time, you will earn a salary and be supervised by registered pros.
+In the USA and many other parts of the world, an internship lasts about 3-5 years.
+During that time, you will earn a small salary and be supervised by licensed registered pros.
 At the completion of your internship period, you'll need to take and pass a registration exam (the ARE in the USA).
 Passing this exam is your final step toward obtaining a license to practice architecture.

 Study Architecture on the Web